-Public Access Enhancement
+Public Access

-The CMP encourages the enhancement of public access to beaches, bays, and other coastal natural resource areas through both improvements to existing public access and creation of new public access points through either construction or land acquisition.
-Projects must support public use and enjoyment of the coastal zone while protecting and preserving coastal natural resource areas.
-Public access projects must comply with federal accessibility requirements pursuant to the Americans with Disabilities Act (ADA) and the goals and objectives of Clean Coast Texas, formally known as the Texas Coastal Nonpoint Source (NPS) Pollution Control Program.
-See the "Consistency with Clean Coast Texas" for requirement details.
+The CMP encourages the creation and enhancement of public access to beaches, bays, and other coastal natural resource areas (Appendix B).
+Creation of new public access points can be accomplished through construction or land acquisition.
+Projects must support public use and enjoyment of the coastal zone while protecting and preserving the natural environment.
+Public access projects must comply with federal accessibility requirements pursuant to the Americans with Disabilities Act (ADA) and the goals and objectives of Clean Coast Texas.
+See the "Consistency with Clean Coast Texas" section for requirement details.